 When purchasing your Premium Creative Photography Brief template, you will also receive the below templates:

 + ✅ MODEL RELEASE FORM TEMPLATE

 Yes, that’s right; you will get five templates for the price of one!

 2. IMAGE USAGE AND PRICING

-Some large global clients might require photography for a foyer, gallery or museum where the viewer might be extremely close to the image, in this case, you - the photographer - may need to use top high-quality equipment such as a Hasselblad H6D-100c 100mp camera equipment which you will not see very often that can cost over USD$40.000.
-On the other hand, a photographer might use an entry-level Nikon full-frame 610 camera equipment with a basic lense which will cost in total less than USD$2.000 and still offer great images small to medium scale print or web.
+Some large global clients might require photography for a foyer, gallery or museum where the viewer might be extremely close to the image, in this case, you – the photographer – may need to use top high-quality equipment such as a Hasselblad H6D-100c 100mp camera equipment which you will not see often that can cost over USD$40.000.
+On the other hand, a photographer might use an entry-level Nikon full-frame 610 camera equipment with a basic lens which will cost in total less than USD$2.000 and still offer great images small to medium scale print or web.

 3. OFFER PREMIUM PRICE FOR FULL COPYRIGHTS